 Summer School Psychosocial Interventions in Emergency and Displacement

-The Course is open to psychologists, social workers, educators-teachers, medical doctors and psychiatrists, nurses, applied artists, humanitarian workers, emergency experts, development workers or similar, who meet the following minimum requirements:
+The Course is open to psychologists, social workers, educators-teachers, medical doctors and psychiatrists, nurses, applied artists, humanitarian workers, emergency experts, development workers or similar.

 The psychosocial approach responds to the threats brought by disruptive events, or predicaments of life to the notion of individual, group and collective identity.
 For this reason said approach proves especially useful in situations where individual, group and community identity and roles are questioned, challenged, annihilated, in need for reconstruction-readjustment, as is the case of migration and displacement forced by wars, disasters, collective socioeconomic vulnerabilities, and return.
 That is why psychosocial activities have become an indispensable component of humanitarian responses to emergency displacement.